ilefa/ivy/README.md

 # Ivy

-Ivy is a Typescript library that deals with the fundamentals of building a Discord.js-based bot.
+Ivy is a TypeScript library that deals with the fundamentals of building a Discord.js-based bot.

 ## Installation